mit-han-lab/tinyengine/tutorial/training/README.md

    ```
                       (Inference)                                                  (Training)
    ```
-- The rules of controlling the inference/training modes are as follows: (The rules are defined in `main.cpp`.)
+- The rules of controlling the inference/training modes are as follows: (The rules are defined in `main.cpp`)

   - Send "4" to the UART input for the MCU: Inference mode
   - Send "3" to the UART input for the MCU: Training mode